aspose-html/Aspose.HTML-API-References/english/net/aspose.html/htmlselectelement/value/_index.md

 ---
 title: HTMLSelectElement.Value
 second_title: Aspose.HTML for .NET API Reference
-description: HTMLSelectElement property.
+description: HTMLSelectElement Value property.
 The current form control value i.e. the value of the currently selected option if multiple options are selected this is the value of the first selected option
 type: docs
 weight: 110
 url: /net/aspose.html/htmlselectelement/value/